pankajkarman/HyTraj/README.md

 This python library implements [**HYSPLIT**](https://www.arl.noaa.gov/hysplit/hysplit/) based trajectory modeling and analysis. **Will be released as a python package (pip installable) very soon**.

-# Work in progress
+## Work in progress

 1. **[HyControl](./hytraj/hycontrol.py):** Generation of control files for parallel trajectory generation afterwards.
 Generated control files will be divided into a number of temporary folders based on the number of cpus.
-Each folder will have their own executable to finish the generation tasks faster. **Implemented**.
+Each folder will have their own executable to finish the generation tasks faster.

-2. **[HyPlot](./hytraj/hyplot.py):** Collection of functions to plot trajectories. **Implemented**.
+2. **[HyPlot](./hytraj/hyplot.py):** Collection of functions to plot trajectories.

 3. **HyRep:** Representational learning of trajectories for subsequent analysis. (**Wavelet transform done**, *AutoEncoder  (both simple and variational) in progress*.)